 Launched in 1993, the Connecticut YOUTH Forum was established for teens by teens to provide an open forum where youth can be accepted, encouraged, and validated.
 Members are working to shape the future though discussion, action, growth and exploration.

-“At the core of the program there is a culture of validation,” says Cullen.
+“At the core of the program there is a culture of validation,” says Ruth.
 “Learning to listen to and hear each other and talk to each other in a respectful manner is crucial to living in a civil society,” she notes.
 “This is one of many things the Connecticut YOUTH Forum encourages.”

 There is no cost for individual students to participate in the Connecticut YOUTH Forum.
 The free program is funded through corporate, foundation, individual, and school support.